JoetheManHowie/NUSCAN/prep_graph/README.md

 ## Python dependencies
 -----------------------
 The scripts in this directory use the following pip installable modules:

 `pip install numpy`

+Along with modules in the python standard library.

 # Dataset Requirements
 -----------------------